Paddle Billing

 Resume a paused subscription

 Resume a subscription to start billing for it again.
-You should grant your customer access to your app once resumed.
+You should grant the customer access to your app once resumed.

 When resumed, Paddle bills for the subscription immediately.
 The subscription billing date is recalculated based on the resume date.